-Autosomal dominant polycystic kidney disease is a specific type of polycystic kidney disease.
-This condition affects the kidneys and other organs.
+Polycystic kidney disease is a disorder that affects the kidneys and other organs.
 Clusters of fluid-filled sacs, called cysts, develop in the kidneys and interfere with their ability to filter waste products from the blood.
 The growth of cysts causes the kidneys to become enlarged and can lead to kidney failure.
 Cysts may also develop in other organs, particularly the liver.

 Frequent complications of polycystic kidney disease include dangerously high blood pressure (hypertension), pain in the back or sides, blood in the urine (hematuria), recurrent urinary tract infections, kidney stones, and heart valve abnormalities.
 Additionally, people with polycystic kidney disease have an increased risk of an abnormal bulging (an aneurysm) in a large blood vessel called the aorta or in blood vessels at the base of the brain.
 Aneurysms can be life-threatening if they tear or rupture.